theseanything/civilservicelgbt.github.io/_posts/2018-10-29-allies-week.md

 So we've set up Allies week, to thank those doing their part and to encourage more colleagues to step up and be active allies in their organisations.

 <ul class="loop">
-{% for posts in site.categories.alliesweek18 %}
+{% for post in site.categories.alliesweek18 %}
 	<li>
 		<article>
 			<h2><a href="{{ site.url | append: site.baseurl | append: post.url }}" title="Read {{ post.title }}">{{ post.title }}</a></h2>